 I placed her in a warm and sunny spot and hope that she will recover back to her former health!
 More re-pot stories will follow soon!

 “DESHIMA” Bonsai Centre: Ir Lelystraat 44 2912 CH Nieuwerkerk aan den IJssel.
 The Netherlands.

-Below: My shohin Yew (Little Terry) collected in Walles in a Brian Albright pot.
-He has been with me since the mid-nineties… almost three decades!
+Below: This shohin Yamadori Yew (Little Terry) was collected in Walles!
+It lives in a Brian Albright pot.
+He has been with me since the mid-nineties… almost three decades now!
 It was a gift from my dear old friend Terry Foster (UK).
-Terry and Tony Tickle were very important in my early Bonsai life and I am very grateful for all that they did for me out of pure friendship! 🙏👍
+Terry and Tony Tickle were very important in my early Bonsai life and I am very grateful for all that they did for me out of pure unselfish friendship! 🙏👍

 Below: My old Acer palmatum deshojo in the middle of her yearly haircut.
 She has been with me right from the start of my Bonsai life in 1990 and has since almost doubled in size!

 Below: My Literati Hawthorn that I collected in the mid-nineties on a collecting trip with Tony Tickle in Walles.
 I have been fortunate to show her in many big Shows like “Noelanders Trophy” and “Ginkgo Awards” both in Belgium.
 It now lives for more than two decades in this beautiful pot by my dear old friend Brian Albright (UK).